Sciatica Treatment in Edinburgh

 Stay active

-There is evidence that osteopathy, chiropractic, physiotherapy and massage are helpful.
+There is strong clinical evidence that manual therapies, including osteopathy, physiotherapy, and massage therapy, are highly effective for relieving neck pain.

 TENS